Residential Driving Course

-A residential driving course is an intensive driving course which lasts a number of days and requires students to stay over for duration in a pre-determined location.
-Often the driving school administering the course will house the pupil in a nearby hotel and each day they’ll receive up to 6 hours intensive tuition per day.
+A residential driving course is an intensive driving course that lasts a number of days and requires students to stay over for a duration in a pre-determined location.
+Often the driving school administering the course will house the pupil in a nearby hotel and each day they’ll receive up to 6 hours of intensive tuition per day.

 One major benefit of a residential driving course is that you’re able to practice in and around your potential test route.
-Your driving instructor will be aware of the local test centres and the potential routes taken on test day and they should have you practicing on each of the potential examination routes.
-If you are familiar with the local area, your’re more likely to remain calm and relaxed through the duration of your test and this should increase your chances of passing.
+Your driving instructor will be aware of the local test centres and the potential routes took on test day and they should have you practising on each of the potential examination routes.
+If you are familiar with the local area, you’re more likely to remain calm and relaxed through the duration of your test and this should increase your chances of passing.

-Leaving too much time between driving lessons is a major cause for lack of progression among new learners.
-Leaving weeks and in some cases months between lessons makes it much harder to grasp the concepts they are taught.
+Leaving too much time between driving lessons is a major cause for the lack of progress among new learners.
+Leaving weeks and in some cases, months between lessons makes it much harder to grasp the concepts they are taught.
 A majority of learners should schedule practices within days of each other to really start to see the benefits of their tuition.
-In most cases a student will learn more effectively when they’re able to quickly put into practice the new concepts they have been taught and this is what makes residential driving courses a great way to improving your driving relatively quickly.
+In most cases, a student will learn more effectively when they’re able to quickly put into practice the new concepts they have been taught and this is what makes residential driving courses a great way to improve your driving relatively quickly.

 Whenever we’re able to concentrate and focus on one particular task, we often perform very well as a result and learning to drive is no different.
 Being away from home and the routine of everyday life, allows the students to focus solely on driving and often it’s the complete dedication to the task that leads to the most improvements.

 One of the main attractions of the residential driving course is that the residence tends to be in a quieter part of the country.
-Many courses are situated in the countryside, meaning less traffic, no dual carriageways and a shorter driving test queue, meaning you’re more likely to get a test slot at the end of your scheduled tuition.
-Quiet test centres often have higher pass rates then centres in the major towns and cities and this is a draw for anyone thinking of booking this course.
+Many courses are situated in the countryside, meaning less traffic, no dual carriageways and shorter driving test waiting times, meaning you’re more likely to get a test slot at the end of your scheduled tuition.
+Quiet test centres often have higher pass rates than driving test centres in the major towns and cities and this is a draw for anyone thinking of booking this course.

 The whole idea of a residential driving course is to create an environment where the student is able to receive continuous tuition for a set period of time, through one to one lessons.
 Driving for 6 hours at a go can be tiring and many driving schools attempt to maximize their profits by adding an extra student to the car to create a shared lesson.
 In doing so they are able to maximize the instructors time by teaching for 6 hours but getting paid for 12, while the student receives 3 hours effective tuition instead of 6.
 When booking your residential driving lesson ensure you enquire with the driving school as to whether lessons will be strictly one to one or shared.

 One thing to be aware of is that residential driving courses do not guarantee you’ll pass your driving test.
-Most, if not all courses, include a prepaid driving test, however if in the unfortunate event you fail your test, what procedures do the school have in place for this eventuality.
-Do they book you a new test at no extra cost?
+Most driving schools that offer this type of course, will book a driving test for you, using a driving test cancellation app.
+However, if you fail your driving test, you need to find out if the school or instructor will automatically book you another test.
+If they do, are you required to cover the cost?
 Are you given extra tuition to get up you to the necessary standard or are you left to your own devices?
 As a residential driving course is a significant investment, you want to feel you will be looked after both during and after your test irrespective of the outcome